What Product Liability Insurance Covers

 Coverage limits are the next checkpoint.
 Amazon needs $1M per occurrence, Walmart needs $1M/$2M, and upgrading from $1M to $2M typically adds only 15-30% to your premium.

-Last step: add the marketplace as additional insured and upload your COI to each seller portal before your compliance deadline hits.
+The last step is to add the marketplace as additional insured and upload your COI to each seller portal before your compliance deadline hits.

 One thing most guides skip.
 Review your coverage annually.
 Revenue growth changes your premium, new product lines may need endorsements, and marketplace requirements shift.
 A policy that fit last year may leave gaps this year.

 The most common mistake is being either double-covered (paying for standalone PL when your GL already includes it) or undercovered (carrying a policy that excludes your product category).
 A coverage review from a flat-fee broker like Coverwatch catches both, since shopping 35+ carriers without a commission incentive keeps the recommendation honest.
-For a deeper look at pricing, see our full cost breakdown.